The Churches of Britain and Ireland

 St. Mary's, in Hugh Town dates from 1836-8.
 The vicar is accorded the title of Chaplain of the Isles, and is vicar for the whole island group.
 SV 90658 10584. © Roy Graham.
 Another view, the interior, window, and the font, all © Carole Sage (2016).
 A photo taken at dusk shows the illuminated cross which serves as a guide for boatmen returning to the harbour at night. © Carole Sage (2017).
 Grade II listed.

 St. Mary in Old Town.
 Originally of the early C12, what remains today is, according to Pevsner, part of the original nave and side chapel (restored).
 SV 91112 10044. © Roy Graham.
-Three additional views - 1, 2, 3, the interior, and the font.
+Four additional views - 1, 2, 3, 4, the interior, and the font.
 The former British Prime Minister Harold Wilson lies here.
-All © Carole Sage (2016 and 2017).
+All © Carole Sage (2016, 2017 and 2018).
 Grade II* listed.

 The site of the vanished chapel of St. Maudut is now occupied by the house gable-end on to the street at the bottom of the hill.
 Built around 1336, by the 18th century it was in use as a house, and it was demolished around 1830.
 Another view.
 SV 90152 10649.
 Both © Carole Sage (2008 and 2017).